imatest/Operator-Console-Qt/README.md

 ./OperatorConsole
 ````

 Note that it may take about 30 seconds to start.
+To improve the startup time consider setting the `MCR_CACHE_ROOT` and `MCR_CACHE_SIZE` environment variables, as described in [Best Practices for Calling Imatest IT Libraries](http://www.imatest.com/2015/10/best-practices-for-calling-imatest-it-libraries/).